syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 {% endtabs %}

 ### Comments in Word-to-PDF conversion
 The following code sample shows how to **preserve comments balloon in a generated PDF** when converting Word documents with comments.
-Also you can customize how comments balloon color appears in a generated PDF .
+Also you can customize how comments balloon color appears in a generated PDF.

 {% tabs %}